 Over the past year, we have maintained a strong reign on expenses whilst trying to improve growth and we have a highly engaged staff.
 Together these factors place us in a sound position to benefit from market opportunities that may be presented as well as any improvement in market sentiment and the general operating environment.
+We are currently reviewing the business viability of continued Saturday morning training and will make a decision about this later in 2016.

-Your Board:
+Your Board